Mainframe-Archive/onyx/README.md

 ## Introduction

-TODO: what is PSS + links to Devcon blog posts and video.
+Onyx is a proof of concept for our next phase of development on a fully-decentralized messaging platform.
+It relies on a secure messaging protocol in the Ethereum core called [PSS](https://gist.github.com/zelig/d52dab6a4509125f842bbd0dce1e9440).

+## Installing

+To install onyx, download and install the latest release binaries for your platform from our [releases page](https://github.com/thusfresh/onyx/releases).

 ## Know issues

-This application is only a proof of concept, it is only meant for demonstration purposes.
-As such, there is no guaranty of:
+This application is only a proof of concept.
+It is meant for demonstration purposes.
+As such, there is no guarantee of:

 - Security: our codebase is not fully tested.
-- Reliability: PSS does not provide deliverability guaranties.
+- Reliability: PSS does not provide deliverability guarantees.
-- Performance: this POC is only meant for demonstration between a few users, it is not designed for wider scale or frequent usage.
+- Performance: this POC is only meant for demonstration between a few users.
+It is not designed for wide-scale or frequent usage.

+If you become aware of a bug or important missing feature, please submit an issue on our [issues page](https://github.com/thusfresh/onyx/issues).

 ## Architecture